Elena' s AI Blog

 Source: Google Research

 Designing DNA and RNA sequences is like searching for a single book in a library larger than the universe.
-Google and Move37 Labs built NucleoBench, the first proper benchmark for nucleic acid design, and paired it with AdaBeam, an algorithm that outperformed rivals in 11 of 16 biological challenges.
+NucleoBench is the first standardized benchmark for nucleic acid (DNA/RNA) sequence design, built by Google and Move37 Labs to evaluate optimization algorithms across biological tasks.
+AdaBeam is a search algorithm paired with NucleoBench that outperformed rival methods in 11 of 16 biological design challenges.
 The aim?
 Faster gene therapies, sharper CRISPR edits, and better vaccines.

-It’s molecular design with intelligence, not chance.
-From trial-and-error to tailored medicine — a shift that could touch all our lives.
+NucleoBench and AdaBeam together represent molecular design driven by intelligence, not chance — a shift from trial-and-error to tailored medicine that could touch all our lives.

 Read the research